Skip to content

 The GumnutDoc class represents a document in Gumnut that can contain multiple nodes, and is the primary way to connect and interact with Gumnut.
 It provides methods for managing the document, accessing nodes, and monitoring changes.

-A document in Gumnut is analagous to a form in a normal web app.
+A document in Gumnut is analogous to a form in a normal web app.
 It contains multiple nodes (fields), that contain different types of data and can be edited by different users.

 Import